dwhall/minisvd2nim/README.md

 that begin with `declareDevice`, `declarePeripheral`, `declareRegister`, `declareField`, etc.

-All of those `declare` calls are processed by Nim templates from the `minisvd2nimpkg/templates` module.
-Below is what each of those templates would output, with some actual and imagined values for example.
+All of those `declare` calls are processed by Nim templates and macros from the `minisvd2nimpkg/metagenerator` module.
+Below is what each of those would output, with some actual and imagined values for example.
-(These code examples may become out of date if I update the templates module and forget to update this doc)
+(These code examples may become out of date if I update the `metagenerator` module and forget to update this doc)

 ### declareDevice